Slobozhanske settlement hromada: Healthcare institutions

-"Center for Primary Health Care" of the Slobozhanske settlement council was created by the community in November 2020 and began its work in February 2021, when 5 properties from the communal property of the Dnipro District were transferred to the "Center for Primary Health Care" of the Slobozhanske settlement council Outpatient clinic of general practice—family medicine: Slobozhanska, Stepnyanska, Partyzanska, Balivska, Oleksandrivska and 2 paramedic stations: Nizhnyodniprovsky (Molodizhne) and in Vasylivka village.
+"Center for Primary Health Care" of the Slobozhanske Settlement Council was created by the hromada in November 2020 and began its work in February 2021, when 5 properties from the communal property of the Dnipro Raion were transferred to the "Center for Primary Health Care" of the Slobozhanske Settlement Council Outpatient Clinic of General Practice—family medicine: Slobozhanske, Stepne, Orilske, Balivka, Oleksandrivska and 2 paramedic stations: Nizhniodniprovskyi (Molodizhne) and in Vasylivka village.

-In July 2024, a new building of the Slobozhansk Outpatient General Practice of Family Medicine was opened in the village of Slobozhanske.
+In July 2024, a new building of the Slobozhanske Outpatient General Practice of Family Medicine was opened in Slobozhanske.

-Road infrastructure of the hromada
+Road infrastructure

-The network of public roads provides transport connections between Slobozhanske, the city of Dnipro and other nearby settlements and communities.
+The network of public roads provides transport connections between Slobozhanske, the city of Dnipro and other nearby settlements and hromadas.
 Transportation is provided by a developed network of roads: